G-dH/vertical-workspaces/README.md

 # V-Shell (Vertical Workspaces)

-A GNOME Shell extension that lets you customize your desktop interface to suit your workflow and style.
-You can change the horizontal stacking of workspaces to vertical, but also change layout, content, appearance and behavior of the Shell.
+A GNOME Shell extension that lets you customize your GNOME Shell UX to suit your workflow, whether you like horizontally or vertically stacked workspaces.

 Supported GNOME versions: 42, 43, 44 (dropped support for 40, 41  - not tested anymore).